steveblue/angular2-rollup/README.md

 ## Testing

-NOTE: Not 100% sure testing works, it was ported from another starter code project, [angular2-webpack](https://github.com/preboot/angular2-webpack).
-If you find issues or want to help build the testing suite out, please submit a Pull Request with bug fixes and feature requests.
+NOTE: If you find issues scaling the test environment, please submit a Pull Request with bug fixes and feature requests.

 #### 1. Unit Tests